Meet the Board

-He is involved in a number of other charities and Public Benefit Entities (PBE) at a Board level including the Canterbury Earthquake recovery Network (CanCERN) and the Foundation for Youth Development Christchurch.
-He brings an understanding of both the commercial PBE / Charity sectors to Amnesty as well as an understanding and respect for the hard work that everyone involved puts into the cause.
-He is a Chartered Accountant and a member of the Institute of Directors.
-Geoff lives in Christchurch with his wife and they have a 14 month old daughter.
+He brings an understanding of both the social Enterprise and charity sectors to Amnesty as well as an understanding and respect for the hard work that everyone involved puts into the cause.
+He is a Chartered Accountant.
+Geoff lives in Christchurch with his wife and two young children.